 - Create & Control Your Online Reputation

-You should be taking multiple steps to circulate your content to multiple channels and actively build your online reputation.
+This is why you cannot wait for Google to take notice of your website and rank accordingly.
+Your focus must be on taking all the steps necessary to circulate your content to multiple channels and actively build your online reputation.

 Reviews & Reputation Management

-Stay laser-focused on what your competitors are doing right, find holes in their marketing, and fill those gaps with your own competitive SEO methods.
+Focus sharply on what your competitors are doing right, find loopholes in their marketing strategy and then fill this gap with your own competitive SEO methods.